kisstopherr/Dynamic-Binds/README.md

 # Dynamic Binds for Team Fortress 2

-This Project allows for binds to change dynamically, In this example it makes two binds, 1 for when you die and 1 for when you kill somone.
+This Project allows for binds to change dynamically, In this example you can have 1 kill message for each class or have a general one that doesn't matter on your class.

 ## Setup